CoretechR/OMOTE/README.md

 ### To Do

-Right now I have no idea if and when this will be done.
+Currently I have no idea if and when this will be done.
 But these would be the next steps:

 - [ ] Easier configuration
-    - [ ] Document the current process of custromization
+    - [ ] Document the current process of customization
     - [ ] Store the configuration in Flash (e.g. as a editable json file)
     - [ ] Add an interface for graphically editing the configuration
 - [ ] Complete the on-device settings page